- Economics

-Wesley "Wes" Yin is an Associate Professor of Economics at the UCLA Luskin School of Public Affairs, and the Anderson School of Management.
-He is also a Research Associate at the National Bureau of Economic Research, and a Faculty Affiliate at the Jameel Poverty Action Lab at MIT.
-He is currently visiting Stanford University at the Institute for Economic Policy Research (SIEPR).
+Wesley “Wes” Yin is a professor of economics at UCLA Luskin School of Public Affairs and UCLA Anderson School of Management, where he teaches in the Strategy area.
+He is also a research associate at the National Bureau of Economic Research, and a faculty affiliate at the Jameel Poverty Action Lab at MIT.
+He is on leave during the 2023–24 academic year, serving as chief economist of the White House Office of Management and Budget.

-Yin's research focuses on health care, consumer finance, and economic inequality.
-His recent work studies the links between health care financing and consumer financial health and well-being; as well as the consequences of health care pricing reforms, insurance marketplace design, and industry market power.
+Yin’s research focuses on health care, consumer finance and economic inequality.
+His recent work studies competition and market power in health care, and the links between health care financing and consumer financial health and well-being.

-From 2012 to 2014, Yin served in the Obama Administration as Acting Chief Economist and Deputy Assistant Secretary for Microeconomic Policy at the U.S. Department of the Treasury, and in the White House Council of Economic Advisers, advancing policies on health care quality, insurance affordability, higher education finance, and housing market stability.
-Since 2014, Yin has advised the state of California on health care reforms, including the design of state subsidies for marketplace insurance.
+From 2012 to 2014, Yin served in the Obama Administration as acting chief economist and deputy assistant secretary for microeconomic policy at the U.S. Department of the Treasury, and in the White House Council of Economic Advisers, advancing policing on health care quality, insurance affordability, higher education finance and housing market stability.
+Since 2014, Yin has advised the State of California on health care reforms, including the design of state subsidies for marketplace insurance.

 Selected Publications